-"A second edition of the popular South End steakhouse, which reopened with a big refresh after a pandemic hiatus, Boston Chops is among the finer dining options in Downtown Crossing.
+"A second edition of the popular South End steakhouse, Boston Chops is one of the finer dining options in Downtown Crossing.
 The restaurant offers classic steakhouse fare, plus seafood towers, multiple preparations of potatoes, cocktails, and more, all in a leather-and-marble-filled space.
-The versatile menu can provide pre-show cocktails and bites to the theater district crowd or an indulgent special occasion meal." - Celina Colby, Eater Staff
+The versatile menu can provide pre-show cocktails and bites to the theater district crowd or an indulgent special occasion meal." - Tanya Edwards

 "Sometimes you want a night at a fancy, dark steakhouse where you can pretend you’re very important.
 Boston Chops at Downtown Crossing provides exactly that, along with a lot of mirrors and other reflective surfaces for you to look upon all the plebeians who don’t have a birthday to celebrate.
 Obviously you need to eat steak here (the 14-ounce prime ribeye would be a good choice), but the fish and pasta dishes are well-executed too." - joel ang, dan secatore, tanya edwards